TN423/ProductsAPI/README.md

 ## Database and ETL
 ETL
 - Data for the API originally came in the form of 6 csv files: product, features, styles, photos, skus,and related products
-- I created a local mySql database with a schema identical to the CSV files, then used 'LOAD DATA' statements to transfer the data from the CSVs into the database (see ETL.sql and schema.sql files)
+- Created a local mySql database with a schema identical to the CSV files, then used 'LOAD DATA' statements to transfer the data from the CSVs into the database (see ETL.sql and schema.sql files)
-- Matching the database schema with the CSV file structures meant that I didn't need to do any compute intensive data transformations (I skipped the 'T' in 'ETL')
+- Matching the database schema with the CSV file structures meant that no compute intensive data transformations were required (I skipped the 'T' in 'ETL')
-- I also attempted using NodeJS's fs.createWriteStream() and fs.createReadStream(), which would have allowed for transforming the data, but it was too compute intensive (waited 10 hours to finish a single CSV file, then computer froze)
+- Attempted using NodeJS's fs.createWriteStream() and fs.createReadStream(), which would have allowed for transforming the data, but it was too compute intensive (waited 10 hours to finish a single CSV file, then computer froze)

 Database Queries
 - Some server endpoints required data from 3 different database tables.
-I used table joins to reduce the number of queries required, then further shaped the data in the server test
+I used table joins to reduce the number of queries required, then further shaped the data in the server

 ## Server Routes: